 Up to 13 out of 100 women on the minipill become pregnant.
 The minipill isn’t as effective as the combination pill in helping to prevent pregnancy.

 With the combination pill, approximately 9 out of 100 women using it will have an accidental pregnancy.
 When taking the pill, its effectiveness can depend on:

-- whether it’s taken every day around the same time
+- whether it’s taken every day around the same

-- other medications or supplements you might be taking
+- other medications or supplements you might be

-- certain medical conditions that interfere with the medication
+- certain medical conditions that interfere with

 The pill doesn’t protect against sexually transmitted infections, so it’s still important to use barrier methods like condoms to help reduce your risk for these infections.
 You should also see a gynecologist regularly for your pelvic exam.